whitequark/disable_eval/README.md

 use DisableEval::Middleware
 ```

 It is important for the DisableEval middleware to be the first in the chain, as a middleware could contain a vulnerability.
-This was indeed the case in Rails.

 ## Issues